News » ARGAN BODY BUTTER

 Getting the right amount may take some practice.
 Start with a drop (or for short hair ½ drop may do) and warm in your palms before raking your fingers through your hair, paying special attention to your ends.
 Once complete, add ½ drop to your fingertips and massage into your scalp.
 Rub any excess into your face, neck or hands.

-If you have dry, brittle hair, once a week do an Warm 4-10 drops in your hands before massaging into your scalp.
+If you have dry, brittle hair, once a week do an overnight deep conditioning treatment with argan oil.
+Warm 4-10 drops in your hands before massaging into your scalp.
 Continue applying all the way to the ends, twist, and place a shower cap on top.
 Your natural body heat retained in the shower cap will help the oil to penetrate, while keeping your pillowcase free of oil.
 In the morning, wash your hair as normal, rinsing until all residue is gone.

 If you have dandruff or dry scalp, do an overnight treatment twice per week until dandruff is gone.
 Continue on with weekly treatments, or as needed.